peterron03/RobloxUtils/README.md

 # RobloxUtils
-A collection of random (useful) functions for Roblox that I tend to use often.
+A collection of random (useful) utility functions for Roblox that I tend to use fairly often.

 ## Functions